Recruitment & Selection

 The Motivators profile gives the hiring manager additional information about a candidate’s core values so that they can better understand what motivates the person.
 Motivation is often described as the most important part of job performance because without any underlying passion to learn or perform in one's role, there is no reason to stay with the company.
-This profile helps select a candidate with the right motivational-fit.
+The Driving Forces profile helps select a candidate with the right motivational fit.

 This assessment measures 25 competencies or soft skills.